svssathvik7/docs/versioned_docs/version-1.0.0/home/security/Security.md

 Your Security is Our Priority

-At Garden Finance, we understand that the security of your funds and data is essential.
+At Garden Protocol, we understand that the security of your funds and data is essential.
 We are committed to providing a secure and trustworthy platform for your financial needs.

 # Remember